-Create a whimsical garden ornament for your yard!
+Create a whimsical watering can garden ornament for your yard or garden!
 This fun craft uses Cricut Outdoor Vinyl, beads and an unexpected office supply.

 Last year I purchased a sampler pack of Cricut Outdoor Vinyl in the hopes of making something cool with it but never came up with the right idea until this summer.
 I have seen lots of versions of this watering can pouring out water made of beads and thought this would be a fun project to try out the Outdoor Vinyl!
 After finding this awesome blue watering can at my local hardware store, this project was a definite go.
 It turned out so well, and I love how bright and vibrant the flowers on the watering can are!

 Creating the beaded water was a bit challenging on this project.
 I don’t usually work with beads and jewelry supplies, so it was a bit of trial and error.
-Beads can get expensive, so I made sure to buy my beads from Joann Fabrics during one of their 70% off strung bead sales.
-I also used a blue plastic divider, the kind you use in binders to separate your different sections, to create the really fun water drops you’ll see strung with the beads.
-It was perfect since it is plastic and should hold up outside!
+Beads can get expensive but I purchased mine on sale at Joann Fabrics.
+I also came up with a neat way to space out my beads – I used a blue plastic divider, the kind you use in binders to separate your different sections, to create the water drops!

 My watering can is hung on a large shepherd’s hook near our hydrangeas.
-I may move it to one of the flower beds against our garage to give it a bit more protection from the wind and rain.
 It looks so pretty outside and the beads sparkle in the sun.